-The environmental review process should begin as soon as the Grant Recipient determines the projected use of HUD assistance.
-TDA considers the earliest determination of "the projected use of HUD assistance" to occur with the adoption of the resolution authorizing submission of the grant application, or a similar formal action taken by the Grant Recipient (Responsible Entity) to prepare for or file an application for TxCDBG funding.
+The environmental review process should begin as soon as the Grant Recipient determines the projected use of HUD assistance.2 TDA considers the earliest determination of "the projected use of HUD assistance" to occur with the adoption of the resolution authorizing submission of the grant application, or a similar formal action taken by the Grant Recipient (Responsible Entity) to prepare for or file an application for TxCDBG funding3.

-The Environmental Review Performance Report is created in TDA-GO during the funding process and can be found in the Related Documents section.
+The Environmental Review Performance Report is created in TDA-GO during the funding process and can be found in the Related Documents section of the Application/Grant Document.
+Detailed instructions for completing this report are available on the TDA website as "How to Prepare and Submit the Environmental Report".